lambda-fairy/lambda-fairy.github.io/posts/2016-10-14-maud-is-fast.md

 I know what you're thinking:

-- "Omigosh, did he just say the *sex number*?"
+- "Wow...
+Lambda-san is so attractive, I feel dizzy just thinking about them."
 - "Why is Maud so much faster than the other engines?"
-- "Wow...
-Lambda-san is so attractive, I feel dizzy just thinking about him."
+- "Nice."

 For the sake of professionalism, I will only answer the second question.